 JP: Right now, [we’re] bolstering the socialist caucus in city council, recruiting more socialist and abolitionist candidates to run for city council and mayor, skilling up, and doing direct actions, doing mutual aid to support our communities, building our base, and preparing for a much tougher budget fight next year.

 CB: While there is a rich history of militant labor and socialist organizing, Chicago is still one of the most segregated cities and the effects of that cut through to organizing today.
 [Sections] of the Left are fractured and mistrustful of each other.
 Black activists on the South and West Side take a cautious approach to the whiteness of DSA.
 It’s getting better through DSA showing it is willing to throw down on the Defund CPD campaign.
 We have to move toward a party approach [to] organizing.
 We keep building at a grassroots level, ward by ward, to get more socialists in power, but we make sure we partner with mass movements on the ground.
 We can’t win more seats and we can’t protect the seats we have by betraying the people who put us in power.
 We only win when we go hard and stick to our principles.

 We want to hear what you think.
 Contact us at firstname.lastname@example.org.

-Alex Schmaus is a member of United Educators of San Francisco, the Tempest Collective, and the Democratic Socialists of America. brian bean is a socialist organizer and writer based in Chicago, a member of the Tempest Collective, a part of the Rampant Magazine editorial collective, and an editor and contributor to the book Palestine: A Socialist Introduction.
+Alex Schmaus is a member of San Francisco Movement of Rank and File Educators, United Educators of San Francisco, the Tempest Collective, and the Democratic Socialists of America. brian bean is a socialist organizer and writer based in Chicago, a member of the Tempest Collective, a part of the Rampant Magazine editorial collective, and an editor and contributor to the book Palestine: A Socialist Introduction.